shays10/jvmworkshop23/MoneyTransfer/README.md

 ## :hammer: Fixing the issue

 You figured out what went wrong, awesome!
-Open the source code and try to fix the problem (while keeping our app "Always correct"!).
+Open the source code in your favorite IDE (load the `pom.xml`) and try to fix the problem (while keeping our app "Always correct"!).
 Rerun the app and make sure it completes successfully.

 Hint [is here](solution/Hint.md)